adwitiyashukla/gridpulse/README.md

 Live: [Hugging Face](https://huggingface.co/spaces/adwitiyashukla/gridpulse)
 or [Streamlit Cloud](https://gridpulse-ai.streamlit.app).
 Both run off the same commit.

-## Why I didn't invent my own baseline

-The easy version of this project is to build a load forecaster, compare it to a seasonal naive baseline, beat it by a mile, and put the number in a README.
-I started down that road and stopped, because that comparison proves almost nothing.
-Electricity demand at 3pm today looks a lot like 3pm yesterday.
-Beating "yesterday" is not hard, and every forecasting project on GitHub has already done it.

-Then I found that the EIA publishes each region's own day-ahead forecast in the same dataset as the actual demand, hour for hour.
-That is not a baseline anyone made up.
-It is what grid operators submitted in advance and then operated against, with real money attached to being wrong.

-So that became the thing to beat.
-It also means anyone can check my numbers, because the benchmark ships with the data instead of living in my code.

 ## Where the data comes from

 Two public sources, no synthetic data anywhere in the results.